IBM/ibm-cp4s-client/README.md

 ## Calling CP4S APIs

 Calling of CP4S APIs are abstracted into client "objects" and "methods".
 One need to properly create a CP4S object supplying `url`, `username` and `password` before using it.
-The `username` and `password` are API keys obtained from the "Settings" page in CP4S, while `url` is the homepage of CP4S plus `/api` path, like the following.
+The `username` and `password` are API keys obtained from the "Settings" page in CP4S (see [here](https://www.ibm.com/support/knowledgecenter/SSTDPP_1.1.0/docs/scp-core/apikey.html) for details), while `url` is the homepage of CP4S plus `/api` path, like the following.
 ```
 from cp4s.client import CP4S
 ac = CP4S(url='https://{{CP4S_homepage}}/api',